nttcom/zeek-parser-CCLinkField-CCLinkControl/README_en.md

 ## Log type and description

-This parser monitors all functions of CC-Link IE Field and CC-Link IE Control and outputs cclink-ie.log.
+This parser monitors all functions of CC-Link IE Field and CC-Link IE Control and outputs `cclink-ie.log`.

 | Field | Type | Description |
 | --- | --- | --- |